 One of the key things to remember with purchase order financing is that the lender isn’t as interested in your credit history as they are in your customer’s credit history and supplier’s reputation.

+Purchase order financing has many advantages, but it’s not for every type of business.
 Here’s purchase order financing compared to other types of business financing.

 A common misconception is that purchase order financing and invoice financing/invoice factoring are the same thing.
 But, there are key differences.